Sterling to rally 6% against euro if Brexit deal agreed – Reuters poll

 Against the euro the one-, six- and 12-month forecasts were 92.0p, 90.0p and 88.5p respectively.

-Source: Reuters (Polling by Khushboo Mittal, Tushar Goenka and Manzer Hussain; Editing by Andrew Cawthorne)
+Source: Reuters (By Jonathan Cable, Polling by Khushboo Mittal, Tushar Goenka and Manzer Hussain; Editing by Andrew Cawthorne)